Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Compass/README.md

 ***REMOVED***
 ```

-To add a `Compass` to a scene view, you would not pass in a `mapViewProxy` argument in the initalizer, but use the `action` modifier to perform a custom action when the compass is tapped on.
+To add a `Compass` to a SceneView, use the initializer which takes an `action` argument to perform a custom action when the compass is tapped on.

 ```swift
 @State private var scene = Scene(basemapStyle: .arcGISImagery)